ROI MINDS

 7. 150+ Countries

-According to App trace, the TikTok app is currently available in 141 countries.
+According to App Trace, the TikTok app is currently available in 141 countries.
 It ranks in the top ten in 124 of these countries and the top 50 in 140.

 However, according to the official TikTok Creator Marketplace, TikTok is now available in over 150 markets and is one of the most downloaded apps in 40+ countries.